nu-radio/NuRadioMC/NuRadioMC/examples/05_pulser_calibration_measurement/radioEmitting_pulser_calibration/README.md

 ### hdf5 files ###

-The root data containing waveforms generated in University of Kansas (KU) lab for IDL abd HVSP2 signals, have been converted in to hdf5 files (ex: idl_data.hdf5, hvsp2_data.hdf5).
+The root data containing waveforms generated in University of Kansas (KU) lab for IDL and HVSP2 signals, have been converted in to hdf5 files (ex: idl_data.hdf5, hvsp2_data.hdf5).

 These files contain voltage array ( normalized to one) volt and corresponding time array converted in nanoseconds.

+## "emitter_model" ####
+There are many available radio emitting models including cw, square , tone_burst, idl, hvsp2 etc.. (for more detail, visit :  NuRadioMC/SignalGen/emitter.py )